My Christmas Wedding, Mum and My Husband to Be

 We were told plainly and simply that she would die within a few days.
-Hubby to be and I moved into a room on the ward and stayed for around two weeks.
+We moved into a room on the ward and stayed for around two-weeks.

 Yes, like all of us he does not always get it right, but he has such a good heart.

 During our vigil Mum started to have cerebral fits, the first one as we sat at her bedside frightened the life out of us.

-Finally the doctors decided to reassess the situation.
+Finally the doctors decided to reassess the situation

-It was around the time of Remembrance Day and everyone was wearing traditional poppies.
+It was around the time of Remembrance Day in the U.K. and everyone was wearing traditional poppies.
 As soon as we saw her we knew why.
 My Dad had died on November 12th.

 She could talk a little, but only random words that came into her head.
-She could see again but had no coordination, so her love of reading, knitting, TV, baking and the like was gone forever.
+She could see again but had no coordination so her love of reading, knitting, TV, baking and the like was gone forever.
 Mum had always loved horror films.
 The scarier the better.
 Now even The Planet Of The Apes on TV terrified her.

 Sometimes when she was searching for a word that would not come she would draw the object.
 She still had a sense of humour and we would all laugh at these attempts.

 When people talked down to her, as happened at times, she would pull a face behind their backs.
 Some of her friends no longer visited as they could not bear to see her in this state.
 Their words I'm afraid.

-Thankfully amongst Mum's meagre vocabulary there were still a few swear words.
-Well there was bloody, bloody, bloody.
-It helped the frustration temporarily.My Mum was 55 years old.
+Thankfully among Mum's meagre vocabulary there were still a few swear words.
+Well there was bloody, bloody, bloody which helped ease her frustration temporarily.

 We cancelled our wedding reception and made new plans.
 Mum could not write her name and so finances were difficult.
 In time she learned to write with her left hand but still could not write her signature.
-From now on this would be an X.

 My sister-in-law had an accident and there was no-one to care for Mum.
 The hospital told us that they could cancel Mum's discharge but we felt that was not fair on her.
 So Mum came home to us the day before we got married.

-Having been in hospital so long she could not get warm.
+Having been in hospital so long she could not get warm

 Mum cried for most of it.
 Confused and cold she must have been very frightened.
 We did not have a honeymoon and began our time caring for Mum earlier than planned.

-Mum lived three years.
-She died in the Summer of 1975, aged 58.
+Mum lived three years - She died in the Summer of 1975, aged 58

 She suffered much during that time.

-Hubby was always there for us though.
+My young husband was always there for us though.

 Occasionally I would speak to Mum on the phone but she was so confused.
 She could not understand where I had gone.
 She would answer my questions with her standard yes, no, don't know, but not always in the right places.

-We visited the local fair and Hubby pushed my Mum all the way there, back and around the fair.
+One October we visited the local fair and Hubby pushed my Mum all the way there, back and around the fair.
 We came back with a huge amount of prizes, which the kindly stall holders bestowed on Mum, although she never actually won anything.

-We went Christmas shopping one year and lost my mum.
+We went Christmas shopping one year and unbelievably lost my mum.
 At that time she was using a tripod sort of walking stick.
-We had taken her to town in a taxi.
-How we lost her in the shop I have no idea.
+We had taken her to town in a taxi and how we lost her in a shop I have no idea.

-Happy Anniversary my love.
+Happy Anniversary my love